TypiCal25/Knowledge/Academics/Capstone/Security Notion.md

 Consider an adversary A who outputs 2 separate lists of messages.
 Since these messages can be anything, the first message contains the list of two same messages, while the other does not.

 Since the one-time pad scheme is deterministic in nature, this proves that the messages would be the same.
+# No Deterministic Encryption Scheme is Computationally Secure.